COMMUNITY-BASED OVERDOSE RESPONSE NETWORKS

 How do you propose people should call for help if they won’t call 9-1-1?

-How do you guarantee someone will show up if I call the crisis line instead of 911?
+How do you guarantee community responders will show up when alerted?

 Why do you think it’s a good idea for non-medical professionals to be administering naloxone without medical supervision?